 d.
+Restoration of existing buildings, sites, or areas having historic, cultural scientific or educational values consistent with Section 8.14 Scientific, Cultural and Educational Facilities.

-Scientific, cultural, and educational facilities including interpretive signage provided that no significant ecological impact on the area will result;
+e.
+New water-oriented scientific, cultural, and educational facilities including interpretive signage provided that no significant ecological impact on the area will result;